zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### move

-Fires when LisbBox's placeholder changes its position.
+Fires when ListBox's placeholder changes its position.

 #### Event Data